Lombiq/NodeJs-Extensions/Readme.md

 2. [Node.js](https://nodejs.org/) has to be installed.
 We recommend using the latest LTS version.
 Should you need an older version for some reason, try to use **v16.9** or above, or **v14.19** or above, as those allow the usage of `pnpm` without prior installation.
    - On Unix-like systems we suggest installing it as user, preferably via the [Node Version Manager](https://github.com/nvm-sh/nvm).
 3. We use [PNPM](https://pnpm.io/) for package management and script execution.
 If you use any of the versions recommended above, no further steps are needed.
-   - On older Node.js versions than the above, install PNPM version 7 using: `npm install pnpm@next-7 --global`.
+   - On older Node.js versions than the above, install PNPM version 7 globally like this: `npm install pnpm@next-7 --global`.
-4. Visual Studio users should add the Node.js installation path (most possibly _C:\Program Files\NodeJs_) to the list of ["External Web Tools"](https://devblogs.microsoft.com/dotnet/customize-external-web-tools-in-visual-studio-2015/) and move it to the top.
+4. Visual Studio users should add the Node.js installation path to the list of ["External Web Tools"](https://devblogs.microsoft.com/dotnet/customize-external-web-tools-in-visual-studio-2015/) to ensure VS uses the same version that's used from the command line.
+To configure this:
+   1. Start Visual Studio without opening any solution.
+   2. Open Tools → Options → Projects and Solutions → Web Package Management → External Web Tools.
+   3. Add _C:\Program Files\NodeJs_ to the list and move it to the top.

 ## Installation